KhalidBentaleb/AMFNet-StockTrendPrediction/README.md

 AMFNet is evaluated on multiple stock tickers with daily OHLCV data and sentiment matrices, and benchmarked with both **classification metrics** and **portfolio-based evaluation** (CR, Sharpe ratio, MDD, Hit Ratio).

+⚠️ **Note**: The sentiment pipeline is simulated with random dummy data.
+⚠️ **Note**: This repository is a demonstration of the implementation (code + protocol), not a deployable trading system.

 ---

 ## ⚙️ Requirements